Bulworth: Soundtrack

 The soundtrack was released on April 21, 1998, by Interscope Records.
+Buoyed by the success of the single "Ghetto Supastar (That Is What You Are)" by Pras featuring Ol' Dirty Bastard and Mya, which became a major international hit and peaked at number 15 on the Billboard Hot 100, the album peaked at number ten on the US Billboard 200 and was certified platinum in the United States.

 Critical reception

 The film generated a great deal of controversy and received a positive reception from film critics.

-On Rotten Tomatoes it has a 76% approval rating based on 67 reviews, with an average rating of 7.10/10.
+On Rotten Tomatoes it has a 77% approval rating based on 69 reviews, with an average rating of 7.10/10.
 The site's consensus states: "Star and director Beatty's ambitious take on race and politics in 20th-century America isn't perfect, but manages to provide more than its share of thought-provoking laughs."
 On Metacritic it has a score of 75% based on reviews from 28 critics.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Writing in Time Out New York, Andrew Johnston observed: "More than anything else, Bulworth is descended from Preston Sturges's topical farces of the 1940s, which juxtaposed a deep belief in the promise of America with irreverent attacks on the hypocrisy of its institutions."

 Patricia J. Williams saw the film three times, saying: "[Beatty] knows power, if not the ghetto, and this movie is effective precisely because it takes on the issue of power...
 I kept going back because I am amazed by a movie this overtly left wing, fearless and eccentric."
-She added: "Bulworth isn't about race alone; more specifically, it's about racism's intersection with America's deep, and growing, class divide."The Washington Post rated the film 19th on a list of "The 34 best political movies ever made".
+She added: "Bulworth isn't about race alone; more specifically, it's about racism's intersection with America's deep, and growing, class divide."

+The Washington Post rated the film 19th on a list of "The 34 best political movies ever made".